deepforge-dev/webgme-plotly/README.md

 ## Examples
 This repository is a functioning example of the `PlotlyGraph`.
 First, make sure you have an instance of mongo running locally.
-Then simply clone this repository and run it.
+Then, simply clone this repository and run it.

 ```sh
 git clone https://github.com/deepforge-dev/webgme-plotly.git